noorit2/UVWatch/README.md

 # UVWatch
 # Description
-UVWatch- is an express app that enables users to select their country and city to check the UV index, what SPF to use, and other information.
+UVWatch- is an Express app that enables users to select their country and city to check the UV index, what SPF to use, and other information.
+The application fetches country/city and UV index information using two APIs mentioned in the technologies-used list below.
 <br/>

 This project includes both client-side and server-side rendering